 Today, she takes part in hackathons, where she learns about new tools.
 This only benefits her in her job.

 Elly @ Siemens

 Elly is a project manager in Research & Development at Siemens.
-She and her team develop software to transmit machine data to the cloud.
-Right now, she’s concentrating on a free Raspberry Pi image that will ensure sample data can be automatically transmitted to the MindSphere cloud platform.
-In the process, Elly’s achieving something for her customers that also drives her: practical easy-to-integrate solutions that make life easier, but also better.
+She and her team develop software to move machine data to the cloud.
+Right now, she’s concentrating on a free Raspberry Pi image that will ensure sample data can be automatically moved to the MindSphere cloud platform.
+In the process, Elly’s achieving something for her customers that also drives her: Practical, easy-to-integrate solutions that make life not just easier, but also better.

 What’s special about this?
-Elly and her team work with agility and are relatively free to choose the technology they work with.
-Whether Docker, Kubernetes, React, Angular, Azure, AWS …, the right solution for every problem.
+Elly and her team are agile and relatively free to choose the technology they use in their work.
+Whether Docker, Kubernetes, React, Angular, Azure, AWS, etc., there’s the right solution for every problem.
 They also need this freedom, not just because professional development is fun, but also to steadily improve the user experience.

-Here at Siemens, we have a number of masterminds we can learn a lot from.
+Here at Siemens, we can learn a lot from a number of masterminds.

 The more, the better